msdale/food-festival/README.md

 # food-festival
-A community celebration of Cuisinart
+A Community Celebration of Cuisinart